lkuper/CMPS290S-2018-09/course-overview.md

 ## Similar courses

-  - [Heather Miller's fall 2016 course at Northeastern on programming models for distributed computing](http://heather.miller.am/teaching/cs7680/) was structured similarly to this one and has some overlap in material.
+  - [Heather Miller's fall 2016 course at Northeastern on programming models for distributed computing](http://heather.miller.am/teaching/cs7680/) has some overlap in material with this course.
   - There's also some overlap with the "programming models" part of [Peter Alvaro's winter 2016 edition of 290S](https://github.com/palvaro/CMPS290S-Winter16).

+## A note on accessibility

+If you have a disability and you require accommodations to achieve equal access in this course, please submit your Accommodation Authorization Letter from the [Disability Resource Center (DRC)](https://drc.ucsc.edu/index.html) to me privately during my office hours or by appointment, preferably within the first two weeks of the quarter.
+I am eager to discuss ways we can ensure your full participation in the course.

+I encourage all students who may benefit from learning more about DRC services to [contact the DRC](https://drc.ucsc.edu/about/contact-us/index.html).

 ## A note on privacy